 While the federal government tweaked this rule in 2020 in response to COVID-19, those who collected unemployment income in 2021 should expect to pay the full taxes on those benefits.
-As of Nov.
-29, 2021, the federal government and the Internal Revenue Service (IRS) did not say that the rule would be tweaked again.
+As of January 2022, the federal government and the Internal Revenue Service (IRS) have not said that the rule would be tweaked again.

 Here’s what to know about paying taxes on unemployment benefits in tax year 2021, the return you’ll file in 2022.